NateGPTs/ThreeTrios/README.md

 ----------------------------------------------------------

 **Once the game starts, two windows will show up, and the two windows are overlapped over each other.
-So make sure to drag one of the windows away to see both.**
+So make sure to drag one of the windows away to see both.** I created a version that implements AI, but this one has two windows for each player, who has to manually input their moves on the same device.

 ----------------------------------------------------------